joshua-afk/joshua-afk/README.md

 ### Quick Peeks:

-- 🔭 Currently working on RoR & Node Project!
+- 🔭 Currently working on RoR, React & Node Project!
 - 🌱 Currently learning Colemak-DH (90wpm now!)
 - 📚 Currently reading "Thinking, Fast and Slow by Daniel Kahneman"
 - 👯 I’m looking to collaborate on any neovim plugin project using Lua.